elunna/nerfhack-changelog/README.md

 * The identity of the Riders is hidden via farlook (UnNetHack)

 **Cthulhu:**
-* NerfHack's Cthulhu is a blend of his counterparts in SLASH'EM and UnNetHack with some new enhancements to make him a fearsome component of the endgame:
-* Speed of 18 matches SLASH'EM.
-* AC was lowered from -15 to -8 to match UnNetHack.
-* Cthulhu's inventory os prevented from being shown when probed (UnNetHack)
-* Cthulhu now has flying and is telepathic
-* Cthulhu can displace monsters, pass through iron bars, break boulders and bust down doors to get to you.
-* Cthulhu will always track you down and chase you.
-* Converted the drain intelligence attack to drain energy instead.
-* Cthulhu is placed right in the middle of Moloch's Sanctum as a guardian but does not receive the Amulet of Yendor.
-* Allow Cthulhu to return via wizard harassment if the player is carrying the Amulet of Yendor.
-* **Note: Cthulhu is covetous and will perform a single warp to reach the player.** After that, he will revert to standard non-covetous movement - however, when he dies and resurrects, he will always get the initial warp back.
+NerfHack’s version of Cthulhu is a fusion of elements from his appearances in SLASH'EM and UnNetHack, enhanced with new features to make him a formidable endgame threat.
+His speed has been set to 18, matching SLASH'EM, while his armor class has been adjusted from -15 to -8 in line with UnNetHack.
+Like in UnNetHack, probing Cthulhu will no longer reveal his inventory.
+He now possesses the ability to fly and is telepathic, adding to his versatility and menace.
+Cthulhu can displace other monsters, pass through iron bars, break boulders, and smash down doors in pursuit of the player, and he will relentlessly track and chase them.
+His drain intelligence attack has been replaced with a drain energy effect, altering the nature of his threat.
+Cthulhu is placed at the center of Moloch's Sanctum as a powerful guardian, although he does not carry the Amulet of Yendor.
+However, if the player acquires the Amulet, Cthulhu is allowed to return via wizard harassment.
+Notably, Cthulhu is covetous and will perform a single warp to the player upon first appearing.
+After that, he reverts to standard non-covetous movement - but if he is killed and resurrects (which he will do quite quickly), he will regain the ability to warp once again.

 ## MONSTER BEHAVIOR